 On the opposite side of the house, a one-mile walk through the Nature Preserve leads to the Sally MacBride Nature Center.
 Within a relatively small area, you’ll encounter oak-madrone forests, redwood groves, and chaparral, and the deer, wild turkeys, and banana slugs that call them home.

 One of the things I love most about Filoli is its seasonal celebrations.
 From Orchard Days to the Festival of Lights, this Bay Area garden offers plenty of ways to keep the seasonal celebrations going in unique ways.

 Open Daily, 10am – 5pm

 Admission: Adult tickets are $25, Seniors (65+) are $22.
 Students, Teacher, and Military Tickets are $20.
 Children ages 5 – 17 are $15.
 Children under 5 are free.

-Always check the official Filoli website before visiting.
-It will have the latest information on hours, events, and safety requirements.
+Check the official Filoli website before visiting for the latest information on hours and programming.

 Golden Gate Park, 1199 9th Ave, San Francisco, CA, 94122

 The Main Gate is near the corner of 9th Ave. at Lincoln Way